thaynes43/thaynes43.github.io/docs/pop-os.md

 ## Retrieval Augmented Generation

 Retrieval Augmented Generation keeps coming up as something I'll need if I want this thing to be smart.
 [This article](https://towardsdatascience.com/running-llama-2-on-cpu-inference-for-document-q-a-3d636037a3d8) looks like a good start but it's PAYWALLED!
 Found a ton more.

+## Other Things

+I found this cool [guide](https://github.com/mikeroyal/Pop_OS-Guide) that details a bunch of other things to do with POP OS.